Monument Lab: Creative Speculations for Philadelphia (2015–Present)

 Artistic Director and Lead Curator

-Monument Lab is a public art and civic research project that explores the modern concept of a monument for Philadelphia, co-produced by Mural Arts Philadelphia.
-Throughout fall 2017, a series of temporary installations by local and international artists will appear in public spaces across the city, accompanied by interactive pop-up “laboratories” for creative conversations and research collected by youth art guides.
+Monument Lab is a public art and civic research project that explores the modern concept of a monument for Philadelphia, co-produced with Mural Arts Philadelphia.
+Throughout fall 2017, a series of temporary installations by local and international artists will be installed in public spaces across the city, accompanied by interactive pop-up “laboratories” for creative conversations and research collected by youth art guides.
 In addition to the temporary installations, Monument Lab will also include a central exhibition at the Pennsylvania Academy of the Fine Arts and a series of public programs and celebrations meant to engage participants in meaningful dialogues and interactive experiences.

 Monument Lab's curatorial team is led by Artistic Director Paul M. Farber and Chief Curatorial Advisor Ken Lum, and includes a team of scholars, students, and artists.
 The 2017 iteration of Monument Lab will build on a successful pilot research and development phase executed undertaken in spring 2015, funded by The Pew Center for Arts & Heritage.
 Conceptualized and led by the same curatorial team, the pilot initial phase included a large installation in the courtyard at City Hall, envisioned by the late artist and University of Pennsylvania professor Terry Adkins.
 More than 35,000 people who traveled through or visited City Hall got to see and interact with the sculpture and thousands more participated in a series of public conversations between local artists, historians, leaders, and thinkers.